 If your attempts to lift a levy are unsuccessful, there are alternative solutions you can consider.
 One such option is submitting an Offer in Compromise, which allows you to settle your tax obligations for less than the total amount due.
 This can be a viable solution if you cannot pay the full tax debt and meet the eligibility criteria.

-In addition to an Offer in Compromise, you can also file an appeal if the IRS denies your request for levy removal.
+In addition to an Offer in Compromise, you can also file an appeal if the IRS denies your request for levy removal, and engaging a top accountant for business taxes can help you evaluate the best strategy for resolving the remaining balance.
 Understanding these alternatives and knowing how to navigate the process can provide you with additional avenues to resolve your tax issues.

 Offer in Compromise